Home/Resources/Blog Posts/The Evolution of Market Research from the 1920s to Today

 John Howard

-As for qualitative research, John Howard, a marketing expert and author, began to add social sciences elements to his research.
+As for qualitative research, John Howard, a marketing expert and author, began to add social sciences elements to his practice.

 Howard’s multi-disciplinary approach to further understand consumers included: